dylandepass/helix-typescript-template/README.md

 # helix-typescript-template

-An opinionated quick start template for bootstrapping a helix site with Typescript, Webpack and Tailwind CSS.
+A **highly opinionated** quick start template for bootstrapping a H elix site with Typescript, Webpack and Tailwind CSS.

 [Example](https://dev--helix-typescript-template--dylandepass.hlx.page)